rachidsakara/vue-news-app-with-vuetify/README.md

 # vue-news-app

-> A  beautiful animated news application that is production ready , which was built using one of the most popular JavaScript Framework for building interactive user interfaces Vue.js along with Vuetify, a Vue powered UI library to speed up the Application UI construction.
+> A  beautiful animated news application that is production ready, which was built using one of the most popular JavaScript Framework for building interactive user interfaces Vue.js along with Vuetify, a Vue powered UI library to speed up the Application UI construction.

 ## Project Overview